smahajan-demyst/traffic-light-project/README.md

 ### `npm install --save-dev @babel/plugin-transform-private-property-in-object`

-The command npm install --save-dev @babel/plugin-transform-private-property-in-object is used to install a specific Babel plugin as a development dependency in a Node.js project.
+Installs a specific Babel plugin as a development dependency in a Node.js project.

 ### `npm test`